Athlantes/SimpleOptimizer/README.md

 ## How to Use

-1. Clone the repository to your local machine.
+1. Go to Release tab.
-2. Run the application.
+2. Download the ".exe" file.
-3. Follow the on-screen instructions to optimize your Windows 10 settings.
+3. Run the application and follow the on-screen instructions to optimize your Windows 10 settings.

 ## Contributions